MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/packing-containers.md

 1. On the **Container group manifest** FastTab, in the **Manifest requirements for container group** field, select one of the following options:

     - *None* – The container group manifest won't be included as a requirement in the packing workflow.
     - *Manual* – The container group manifest will be included as a requirement in the packing workflow.
 All containers that are included in the group must be closed before the group can be manifested.
 Select this option if you're required to complete a manifest for every container group that is packed at the packing station.
-You will typically select this option if containers are packed on a pallet and the whole pallet is manifested.
+You'll typically select this option if containers are packed on a pallet and the whole pallet is manifested.

     > [!NOTE]
     > The current version doesn't support manifest reports for container groups, and there is no TMS engine support for container groups.